Best Chest Exercises & Workouts for Women

 • Repeat as many times as desired.

 Generally, a set consists of 10 repetitions and for a workout routine you’d want to include around 3 sets.
-If you are training strength, you should do around 8 repetitions with a heavier
+If you are training strength, you should do around 8 repetitions with a heavier weight.
+If training muscular endurance, you should do around 15-20 repetitions with a lighter weight.

 4. Incline Dumbbell Press

-Due to the way the upper torso is designed, from a muscular stand point, many of the exercises you’ll do to improve these muscles will be different variations of the same exercise.
+Due to the way the upper torso is designed, from a muscular standpoint, many of the exercises you’ll do to improve these muscles will be different variations of the same exercise.
 It is worth noting that while they are slight variations, these variations are designed to place pressure on different muscles with the goal being to give you a holistic approach to a chest workout.

 The next exercise is a variant of the dumbbell chest press.
 The incline dumbbell press works in a very similar way but you are inclined, changing what muscles you’ll use to lift the weights.